 REMINDERS: Competitors must be available to play at designated times.
 Chess clocks may be used at the discretion of the Tournament Director.
-Once used, chess clocks must apply to all contestants thereafter.
+Once used, chess clocks must apply to all contestants thereafter collect all papers.
+Winners will be selected according to accuracy.
+Judges shall give at least two practice words before starting competition.